Christoph16478/iq/iq_java.md

 ----

-**Tell the steps how you will create spring boot project using Spring Initializer.**
+**Tell the steps how you will create spring boot project using Spring Initializer?**

 Ans: